Kars welcomes Molokan and Doukhobor heritage tourists to Turkey

 If I could show my exhibit in Canada and the U.S., then I could collect information, recordings, photographs and videos for another exhibit to show in Turkey, Canada and the U.S.

-We must cease this opportunity to work together intensely and quickly before the memory and knowledge of Doukhobor and Molokan culture in the Kars region is lost.
+We must cease this opportunity to work together intensely and quickly before the memory and knowledge of the culture of [Spiritual Christians from Russia] Doukhobor and Molokan in the Kars region is lost.
 We should enhance our dialogue.

-Others have produced books about Molokans in Kars.
-The first was Dr. Turkdoghan who documented Molokans and Jumpers in his PhD thesis just before most moved to Russia in 1962.
-His thesis was published in 1970, and in the 1980s translated into English, edited and enhanced by the Highgate Road Social Science Research Station, but has not yet been published due to lack of support.
+Others have produced books about Spiritual Christians from Russia in Kars.
+The first was Dr. Turkdoghan who documented the remaining Spiritual Christians just before most moved to Russia in 1962.
+His thesis was published in 1971, and in the 1980s translated into English, edited and enhanced by the Highgate Road Social Science Research Station, but has not yet been published due to lack of support.
 His book was reissued in color in 2005.
-A few graduate students have recently done papers on Molokans in Turkey.
+A few graduate students have recently done papers on Spiritual Christians in Turkey.

 Click for MORE